Simplicial model structures on pro-categories

 \section{Quillen pairs}

 As explained in \autoref{ssec:ProAndIndCategories}, there is an easy criterion for constructing adjunctions between ind-categories: if $\bfC$ is a small category that admits finite colimits and if $\bfE$ is any cocomplete category, then a functor $F \colon \Ind(\bfC) \to \bfE$ has a right adjoint if and only it preserves all colimits.
 Furthermore, these functors correspond to functors $\bfC \to \bfE$ that preserve all finite colimits.
 There is a dual criterion for pro-categories.
-In the simplicial case, this can be strengthened in the following way.
+In the simplicial case, this can be strengthened as in the following lemma.

+If $\bfE$ is a tensored cocomplete simplicial category, then we say that colimits and tensors commute in $\bfE$ if the analogue of item \eqref{item3:FinitelyTensored} of \autoref{definition:FinitelyTensored} holds for all diagrams in $\bfE$ and all simplicial sets.

-\begin{lemma} Let $\bfC$ be a small simplicial category that admits all finite colimits and tensors with finite simplicial sets, and suppose that these tensors preserve the finite limits of $\bfC$.
-Then for any tensored and cotensored simplicial category $\bfE$ that is cocomplete and any simplicial functor $F \colon \bfC \to \bfE$ that preserves finite colimits and tensors with finite simplicial sets, there exists an essentially unique extension $\wt F \colon \Ind(\bfC) \to \bfE$ that preserves all colimits and tensors and that has a right adjoint.
-Furthermore, this adjunction is an enriched adjunction. \end{lemma}
+\begin{lemma} Let $\bfC$ be a small finitely tensored simplicial category and let $\bfE$ be a tensored cocomplete simplicial category in which colimits and tensors commute.
+Then any simplicial functor $F \colon \bfC \to \bfE$ that preserves finite colimits and tensors with finite simplicial sets extends to a functor $\wt F \colon \Ind(\bfC) \to \bfE$ that admits a right adjoint.
+Moreover, this adjunction is an enriched adjunction. \end{lemma}